curioushuman/curious-outcomes/README.md

 - libs/services
   - these are compiled by tsc only
   - they are not bundled with any of their dependent packages
+- Options
+  - We could webpack bundle some things into the package
+    - e.g. the shared libs
+  - OR we can keep everything separate
+  - Simplicity, complexity, update management, version tracking, etc

 ## Decisions